 - 5 things that will improve your ability to taste coffee, as well as other food and drinks.

-“Some people just have a genetic predisposition to taste specific types of flavors – but it's also possible to train your palate and taste buds, just as you do other talents and skills.”
+“Some people just have a genetic predisposition to taste specific types of flavors – but it’s also possible to train your tastebuds and palate, just as you do other talents and skills.”

 Read more: https://coffeekind.com/blogs/the-reading-room/for-better-tasting-coffee-learn-to-better-taste-your-coffee